Christopher Nolan (author): Pop culture

 We all went to the same school and just as we were leaving, a fellow called Christopher Nolan arrived.
 He had been deprived of oxygen for two hours when he was born, so he was quadriplegic.
 But his mother believed he could understand what was going on and used to teach him at home.
 Eventually, they discovered a drug that allowed him to move one muscle in his neck.
 So they attached this unicorn device to his forehead and he learned to type.
 And out of him came all these poems that he'd been storing up in his head.
 Then he put out a collection called Dam-Burst of Dreams, which won a load of awards and he went off to university and became a genius.
 All because of a mother's love and a medical breakthrough.

 On R.E.M.'s 1988 Green album, the song "The Wrong Child" was inspired by Nolan's memoir Under the Eye of the Clock.
 The song deals with a child who wishes to play with his peers outside but is instead laughed at.
 Throughout the song, the refrain "I'm not supposed to be like this / But it's okay" is repeated several times.

 Nolan was once approached by a Los Angeles film producer who was interested in making his biography into a movie.
 Nolan declined the offer and responded:

 I want to highlight the creativity within the brain of a cripple [...] and while not attempting to hide the crippledom I want instead to filter all sob-storied sentiment from his portrait and dwell upon his life, his laughter, his vision, and his nervous normality.
 Can we ever see eye-to-eye on that schemed scenario?

 Honours

 In 1988 he was made a member of Aosdána.

 Every year, his secondary school Mount Temple Comprehensive School holds an award show in his honour.
 The "Eye of the Clock Awards" are hosted in the last week of school for all students.
 These awards are given to students for extraordinary efforts in school and are inspired by Nolan's efforts in school.

+In 2025, he was posthumously awarded a degree by Trinity College Dublin in recognition of his work.